 Time: 6 pm – 8:30 pm CST

-Location: Hennepin County Government Center Plaza' 300 South 6th St, Mpls
+Location: Hennepin County Government Center Plaza' 300 South 6th St, Mpls6pm Gather for program

 7pm March begins.
 Participants may choose to march or stay at Government Center Plaza where the program will continue.